dmolitor/tugboat/README.md

 ### Create the Dockerfile

-The primary function from tugboat is `create`.
-This function will turn your analysis directory into a Dockerfile that includes all your code and essential R packages.
-For the most common cases, there are a couple arguments in this function that are of particular importance:
+The primary function from tugboat is `create()`.
+This function converts your analysis directory into a Dockerfile that includes all your code and essential R packages.

+This function scans all files in the current analysis directory, attempts to detect all R packages, and installs these packages in the resulting Docker image.
+It also copies the entire contents of the analysis directory into the Docker image.
+For example, if your analysis directory is named `incredible_analysis`, the corresponding location of your code and data files in the generated Docker image will be `/incredible_analysis`.

+For the most common use-cases, there are a couple of arguments in this function that are particularly important:

 - `project`: This argument tells tugboat which directory is the one to generate the Dockerfile from.
 You can set this value yourself, or you can just use the default value.
-By default, tugboat uses the `here::here` function to determine what directory is the project directory.
-To get a detailed understanding of exactly how this works take a look at the [here package](https://github.com/r-lib/here/) but in general, this "just works"!
+By default, tugboat uses the `here::here` function to determine what directory is the analysis directory.
+To get a detailed understanding of exactly how this works take a look at the [here package](https://github.com/r-lib/here/).
+In general, this "just works"!
 - `as`: This argument tells tugboat where to save the Dockerfile.
 In general you don't need to set this and tugboat will just save the Dockerfile in the `project` directory from above.
-- `exclude`: A vector of files or directories that should ***NOT*** be included in the Docker image.
-This is particularly important when you have, for example, large data directories that you plan to mount to a container instead of including them in the Docker image.
+- `exclude`: A vector of files or sub-directories in your analysis directory that should ***NOT*** be included in the Docker image.
+This is particularly important when you have, for example, a sub-directory with large data files that would make the resulting Docker image extremely large if included.
+You can tell tugboat to exclude this sub-directory and then simply mount it to a Docker container as needed.

 Below I'll outline a couple examples.
 ```r